Jaewoook/BOJ-group-judge-status-discord-bot/README.md

 ### Method 2.
 Manual Configuration

-#### Deploy to your Vercel
+#### Step 1.
+Deploy to your Vercel

-You can customize API behavior and others by deploying this to your Vercel server.
+You can customize API behavior and others by modifying and deploying function to your Vercel server.
 Click on the Deploy button to start.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/git/external?repository-url=https%3A%2F%2Fgithub.com%2FJaewoook%2FBOJ-group-judge-status-discord-bot)

-### Setup the cron job for continous update
+### Step 2.
+Setup the cron job for continous update

-By defaukt, This function will quit after response.
+By default, This function will quit after response.
 So, you need setup for continous status update using cron job.

 Thankfully, GitHub Actions provides scheduled workflow.
 Here is example GitHub Actions config.

-> NOTE: You need to set repository secrets to get sensetive information.
+> NOTE: You need to set repository secrets to protect sensetive information.

 ```yaml
 name: Update group judge status